-To investigate tendencies of transcription errors regarding metrical structure more in detail, we additionally use the following metrics.
-We define the accuracy of metre ${\cal A}_{\rm metre}$ as the proportion of musical pieces for which the transcribed score has the same bar length as the ground truth (the most frequent metre was taken as ground truth in case of a piece with mixed metres).
-The accuracy of tempo scale ${\cal A}_{\rm tempo}$ is defined as the proportion of pieces for which the estimated global tempo $\bar{u}_{\rm est}$ and the global tempo $\bar{u}_{\rm true}$ of the ground-truth musical score satisfy a condition $0.8\,\bar{u}_{\rm true}\leq \bar{u}_{\rm est}\leq 1.2\,\bar{u}_{\rm true}$.
+To investigate tendencies of transcription errors regarding metrical structure in more detail, we additionally use the following metrics.
+We define the metre accuracy ${\cal A}_{\rm metre}$ as the proportion of musical pieces for which the transcribed score has the same bar length as the ground truth (the most frequent metre was taken as ground truth in case of a piece with mixed metres).
+The tempo scale accuracy ${\cal A}_{\rm tempo}$ is defined as the proportion of pieces for which the estimated global tempo $\bar{u}_{\rm est}$ and the global tempo $\bar{u}_{\rm true}$ of the ground-truth musical score satisfy a condition $0.8\,\bar{u}_{\rm true}\leq \bar{u}_{\rm est}\leq 1.2\,\bar{u}_{\rm true}$.
 To measure the accuracy of beat estimation, the beat precision ${\cal P}_{\rm B}$, recall ${\cal R}_{\rm B}$, and F-measure ${\cal F}_{\rm B}$ are defined.
-When a note in the ground-truth score has an onset on beat and a corresponding note in the transcription also has an onset on beat, it is counted as a true positive.
+When both a note in the ground-truth score and the corresponding note in the transcription have an onset on a beat, the transcribed note is counted as a true positive.
 Similarly, the downbeat precision ${\cal P}_{\rm DB}$, recall ${\cal R}_{\rm DB}$, and F-measure ${\cal F}_{\rm DB}$ are defined.

-Results are shown in Table \ref{tab:AccuracyOfMetricalStructure}, where the rhythm quantization method is indicated as `MetHMM'.
-In the case of classical music (MAPS data), the accuracy of metre and downbeat F-measure were especially low, which are consequences of the variety of used time signatures.
-In the more concerning case of popular music (J-pop data), the accuracies were overall high, but the accuracy of tempo scale and downbeat F-measures were low.
-Given that $95\%$ of the pieces are in 4/4 time in this dataset, the relatively low accuracy of metre indicates that the metrical HMM is not close to perfect for discriminating between 4/4 time and 3/4 time.
-We found that most of incorrectly estimated tempo scales had halved tempos compared to the ground truth, which was the cause for the low recalls for beat and downbeat.
-We thus conclude that estimation errors in tempo scale, metre, and downbeat positions are typical one regarding the metrical structure.
+The results are shown in Table \ref{tab:AccuracyOfMetricalStructure}, where the rhythm quantization method is indicated as `MetHMM'.
+In the case of classical music (MAPS data), the metre accuracy and downbeat F-measure were especially low, which are consequences of the variety of time signatures used.
+In the more concerning case of popular music (J-pop data), the accuracies were high overall, but the tempo scale accuracy and downbeat F-measures were low.
+Given that $95\%$ of the pieces in this dataset are in 4/4 time, the relatively low metre accuracy indicates that the metrical HMM is not close to perfect for discriminating between 4/4 time and 3/4 time.
+We found that most of the incorrectly estimated tempo scales had halved tempos compared to the ground truth, which was the cause for the low beat and downbeat recalls.
+We thus conclude that estimation errors in tempo scale, metre, and downbeat positions are common ones regarding the metrical structure.